 Additionally, the area around Bishamondo is also dense with autumn colors, creating an amazing atmosphere.

-The best time to visit is from mid-November to early December.
+The best time to visit Bishamon-do Temple is from mid-November to early December.
 Get off at JR/Kyoto Municipal Subway/Keihan Yamashina Station and walk about 20 minutes to arrive at Bishamondo.

-7. Ryoanji: Maple autumn leaves complement the stone garden
+7. Ryoanji: Maple autumn leaves complement the Japanese rock garden

-Ryoanji Temple is famous for its dry landscape garden where fifteen large and small stones are arranged in white gravel.
+Ryoanji Temple is famous for its rock garden - a dry landscape where fifteen large and small stones are arranged in white gravel.
 Depending on their imagination, viewers often see the stones as islands and waves, rivers and rocks, and more.

-In leaf viewing season (usually from late November to early December), you can see colorful red and yellow maples peeking over the rock garden wall.
+In the Kyoto autumn leaf viewing season (usually from late November to early December), you can see colorful red and yellow maples peeking over the rock garden wall.
 The leaves complement the garden to form a unique landscape seen only during this brief period.

 The red maples surrounding Kyoyochi Pond make a walk around the large pond even more enjoyable.
 The closest station is Ryoanji Station on the Keifuku Electric Railway.
 Also, if you walk east on the road in front of Ryoanji, you’ll reach Kinkakuji Temple and its famous golden shrine in about 20 minutes.